College Credit for EFL Virtual

 Course Number: ECON 1320 (entry-level, elective, does not count toward an economics major)

-Transcripts: Available from UCCS after grade is posted to your account.
+Transcripts: Available from UCCS after a grade is posted to your account.
 Order at https://www.uccs.edu/lases/programs-a-l/fte.
 Pull down the “Student Resources” tab in the top menu bar.

 Requirements:

-• REQUIRED TEXT: The Economics of Public Issues by Miller, Benjamin and North (18th, 19th or 20th edition).
-Affordable used copies can be found on Amazon or other online book retailers.
+• The Economics of Public Issues by Miller, Benjamin and North (19th or 20th edition).

 • The Economics of Public Issues is a very accessible reader, intended for introductory level college economics courses, but also used in many high school classrooms.
 It includes about 30 short, 4-6 page chapters, in which basic economic reasoning is used to explain contemporary mysteries of human behavior.
-For more information about The Economics of Public Issues, visit the publishers website
+For more information about The Economics of Public Issues, visit the publishers website.

 Registration Steps: